gabrielweyer/jwt-viewer/README.md

 # JWT Viewer

-Exactly like [JWT.io][jwt-io], except it's neither as beautiful or remotely as useful.
+Exactly like [JWT.io][jwt-io], except it's neither as beautiful or remotely as useful :trollface:.

+I'm only interested in the claims from the `payload`.
+I neither care about the `header` nor the `signature`.

 If you feel adventurous you can try the [hosted version][jwt-viewer].

-This is very much a **work in progress**.
-If I manage to motivate myself I'll work on the cards listed in this [public Trello board][trello-board].

 ## Running locally